Rabee-Qabaha/sakai-vue-ts/README.md

-Sakai is an application template for Vue based on the [create-vue](https://github.com/vuejs/create-vue), the recommended way to start a Vite-powered Vue projects.

-Visit the [documentation](https://sakai.primevue.org/documentation) to get started.
+# sakai-vue-ts
+Sakai 4.2.0 TypeScript

+## License

+This project is based on [PrimeTek's UI template](https://github.com/primefaces/primevue), which is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.